Greatest Hits (1992 Kylie Minogue album): Release

 The album was promoted with two singles, "What Kind of Fool (Heard All That Before)" and "Celebration", originally a hit for Kool & The Gang in 1980.
 In Australia, the album was released with completely different artwork and was available as a limited edition digi-pack.
 A limited edition was also available in Australia with the Kylie's Non-Stop History 50+1 remix album as a bonus disc and the original album was later re-issued again with the original UK artwork in 1998.
 An accompanying video compilation called Greatest Video Hits was released alongside the album.
 The video featured all Minogue's music videos to date except the in-house promo video for "Made in Heaven".
 The Australian version keeps the original title, Greatest Hits, and was released with the same cover as the Australian edition of its audio counterpart.
 The Japanese Laserdisc edition also includes the video for "Celebration".
 In the 2009 iTunes re-release, the single versions of the tracks have been put in place of the album versions, including a rare single version of "It's No Secret" put in place of the original album version.
-The album was re-issued again in 2011 with an altered track list for the South African leg of Kylie's Aphrodite World Tour.
+The album was re-issued again in 2011 with an altered track list for the South African leg of Minogue's Aphrodite World Tour.

 Singles

 The first single was "What Kind of Fool (Heard All That Before)".
 It was released in the United Kingdom in August 1992 and peaked at number fourteen in the UK Singles Chart.
 The release was backed with the fan-favourite "Things Can Only Get Better".
 The second and final single was "Celebration", a cover of Kool & the Gang's hit.
 It was released in November 1992 and peaked at number twenty on the UK Singles Chart.
 It was also Minogue's last single for PWL.

-Reception

-The album is Minogue's third number one album in the United Kingdom, after Kylie (1988) and Enjoy Yourself (1989).